State Plan and Goals

-The new plan is based on your input!
+Our state plan is always based on your input.

-Hundreds of you responded to our public input survey last year.
+Hundreds of you responded to our public input survey in 2020.
 That survey is a key part of creating our state plan.
 Your responses helped us know what is important to Tennessee’s disability community.
 For example, you told us that the most important areas for services are:

 - health and wellness

 You also told us that it is hard to learn about services in the areas that are important to you.
 That feedback is guiding an important new area of the Council’s work – more on that in a minute.

 The Council also gets ready for a new state plan by doing a “comprehensive review and analysis” of Tennessee disability services.
 This helps us understand all the services that already exist.
 We learned that Tennessee has 154 disability services across 23 different state agencies.
 This shows how complex the system is – and why it can be so overwhelming for people with disabilities and their families.

 What we did with your input: the Council’s new five-year state plan!